 Select resources available through Western Libraries and online.

 This guide suggests useful resources for studying lesbian, gay, bisexual, transgender and queer h(i/er)story and culture, with an emphasis on materials available through Western Libraries and/or online.
 It is not exhaustive and many of the resources listed are local or regional in focus.
-Contact Western Libraries Reference Desk or Heritage Resources' staff if you need assistance finding more information.
+Contact Western Libraries Research Desk or Heritage Resources' staff if you need assistance finding more information.

 Additional resources are available to WWU students through the Associated Students' Queer Resource Center.